tl-its-umich-edu/canvas-course-manager-next/README.md

 Note: The `npm run prod` command in `ccm_web/package.json` allows you to run the application in a similar (but not identical) way to how it would be in production within a container.
 This exact command is not used in any Docker artifacts.

+### Notice(s) regarding external code used

+This repository contains modified versions of the npm package [@types/ltijs](https://www.npmjs.com/package/@types/ltijs), which carries an MIT license.
+See `ccm_web/server/localTypes/ltijs/index.d.ts` for more information and the modified code.
+This code will hopefully only remain in this repository temporarily.